Rules Governing all RILSA Events

 FACE BOOK & SOCIAL MEDIA

-1. The Republic of Ireland Ladies Snooker Association takes great pride in its affairs and practices and promotes the sport of snooker in a positive and fair manner, catering for every one of its members.
-We therefore expect our members to act accordingly and respect others and in doing so not bring the Association into disrepute.
+1. The Republic of Ireland Ladies Snooker Organisation takes great pride in its affairs and practices and promotes the sport of snooker in a positive and fair manner, catering for every one of its members.
+We therefore expect our members to act accordingly and respect others and in doing so not bring the Organisation into disrepute.

-2. Any member who brings the Association into disrepute in any way and in particular by way of social media will be disciplined by the Association.
+2. Any member who brings the Organisation into disrepute in any way and in particular by way of social media will be disciplined by the Organisation.
 Personal Opinions on Social Media will not be tolerated as information can be misleading, untrue and may attack a person’s reputation that can lead to legal action being taken against the perpetrator.

 3. Respect for others is utmost in our promotion of the sport and fair play along with dignity is so important.